joshbegley/nyt-latest/README.md

 **The Chargers are not playing like a Jim Harbaugh-coached team**\
-`“We’re a good football team,” Harbaugh said.
-“We’re not good enough in some of the areas that you need to win games.”`\
+`"We're a good football team," Harbaugh said.
+"We're not good enough in some of the areas that you need to win games."`\
 https://nytimes.com/athletic/6692877/2025/10/05/chargers-jim-harbaugh-loss-commanders/

 **Tigers-Mariners Game 2 takeaways: Polanco powers Seattle past Skubal, Detroit**\